 OS maps: Outdoor leisure 45, Landranger 163

 Leave Back Lane car park via the entrance into Back Lane.
 Turn left and follow the road to a road junction by the car park of the Corner Cupboard pub on your left.
 Turn right and in about 50 metres turn right again into Harvey’s Lane.
 Follow the lane as it steepens towards a farm; at a field gate with a pedestrian gate on the left, go through and carefully walk through the farmyard to meet another field gate.
-Go through and continue straight on up a steep concrete slope to meet two field gates.
-A Turn through the right hand field gate and follow the track to another field gate.
-Go through and continue along the track, as it bears left to meet a path from your right.
+Go through and continue straight on up a steep concrete slope to a junction of tracks.
+A Turn right along the track, through two field gates by the side of a barn.
+The track bears left to meet a path from your right.
 (Winchcombe Way).

 Continue on to meet two field gates ahead.
-Turn through the field gate on the right B leading downhill, then turn immediately left along the path to a kissing gate.
-Do not go through but continue along the path ahead signposted Gretton.
+Turn right through the field gate B leading downhill, then turn immediately left along the path to a kissing gate.
+Do not go through but continue along the path going off to the right signposted Gretton.
 Follow the path downhill, through rough pasture, a great habitat for birds.
 Take time to listen for birds and admire the views to Alderton, Dumbleton Hill and the Malverns in the west.
-The path descends to meet a redundant stile, go through and enter the wood.
+The path descends to a corner of a field, go through the gap in the hedge on the left (do not go through the gate ahead).
+Continue down the track to the edge of the wood where there is a redundant stile, go through and enter the wood.
 Follow the path downhill through trees to meet a track.
 Bear left into the field and follow the right hand field boundary to a stile in the far right hand corner, the periphery of Gretton.
 C

 Turn right and follow the track to a field gate.
 Go through and go uphill to reach the field gate you passed through earlier B. Go through, bear left and follow the track for approx 60m before bearing left to follow a path through the kissing gate (Winchcombe Way).
 Follow the path downhill to another kissing gate.
 The views open up and Winchcombe can be seen nestling in the valley.
 The path soon forks; take the left hand path down to the left of two kissing gates ahead.

 Go through and descend the hill, to a further kissing gate.
 Please be aware there may be cows grazing in these fields.
-Continue downhill to reach another kissing gate.
+Continue downhill following the track across to the corner of the field to reach another kissing gate.
 Go through, over a footbridge and track, through another kissing gate and follow the path ahead through two more kissing gates to reach houses.
 Pass the houses on your right before turning right to reach Orchard Road.
 F

 Turn left and follow to meet Barnmeadow Road on your right.
 Turn right and follow the pavement until you reach the T-junction with Back Lane.
 Turn left to arrive at the car park.